5 Ways on How Hotels Are Adjusting to COVID-19

 Automated check-ins and paperless payment systems are some digital solutions several hotels have already been implementing even before the pandemic.
 However, those that haven’t quite caught up with these innovations, they have been forced to upgrade their methods and speed up their evolution towards digital processes.
 For example, smaller hotels that used to only offer free Wi-fi in the common areas now have invested in installing high-speed internet access and wireless routers to attract work-from-hotel guests.

 On the other hand, larger hotels that have been using innovative solutions long before the public health crisis began are promoting features like using their apps to check in, get digital keys, and choose their rooms.
+Not only this, larger hotels seem to have also digitized their back-end tasks to streamline their operations further.

 Hotel Staff Is Kept to a Minimum